Last updated: Sept. 27, 2021

-Do fire, police, 911 dispatchers, and the like need to wear a cloth face covering when working at the desk during emergency calls?
+Do fire, police, 911 dispatchers, and the like need to wear a cloth face covering while working at the desk during emergency calls?

 Barriers and ventilation should be set up in the call center to provide effective separation between workstations and supervisor locations.
 Dispatchers do not need to wear masks while sitting in separated workstations or communicating on emergency calls.

 What about police?
 Should they wear (or not wear) cloth face coverings in a car alone, on the beat, and other situations